 When misdiagnosed or not treated properly, woodworm can have a potentially devastating effect and – if in roof timbers or floorboards – can cause serious structural damage.
-It’s rare, but it’s a possibility, so it’s best to enlist the help of a professional service in order to tackle the problem properly the first time round.
+It’s rare, but it’s a possibility, so it’s best to enlist the help of a professional service in order to tackle the problem properly the first time around.

 We will treat the wood thoroughly to ensure any active woodworm are flushed out and that any fresh eggs on the surface are killed.
-Depending on the severity of the damage, it may be necessary to replace certain parts of timber.
+Depending on the severity of the damage, it may be necessary to replace certain parts of the timber.

-Please contact us to organise a free site survey.
+Please contact us to organise a site survey.
 Our specialist team will come to your property and assess the situation.
 We will provide you with a no-obligation quote for the work required.